cilium/ebpf/ARCHITECTURE.md

 what global variables are used.

-[BTF parsing](internal/btf/) lives in a separate internal package since exposing it would mean an additional maintenance burden, and because the API has still has sharp corners.
+[BTF parsing](internal/btf/) lives in a separate internal package since exposing it would mean an additional maintenance burden, and because the API still has sharp corners.
 The most important concept is the `btf.Type` interface, which also describes things that aren't really types like `.rodata` or `.bss` sections.
 `btf.Type`s can form cyclical graphs, which can easily lead to infinite loops if